zlaw-21/event-schedule-gantt/README.md

     - End Time: End time of the event.
 Ensure this is in the "Time" data format.
     - Duration: ```End Time - Start Time``` of the event.
 Ensure this is in the "Time" data format.

-NOTE: Excel handles timeframes in a slightly less intuitve way than one might expect at first glance.
+NOTE: Excel handles timeframes in a slightly less intuitive way than one might expect at first glance.

 ``` =7:55:00 PM - 7:00:00 PM ``` returns 12:55:00 AM when in the Time format, and 0.0381944444444445 when in General or Number formats.
 This is because Excel converts a 24 hour period to a value of 1.0.
 In our case, 55 minutes equates to 3.81944444444445% of one day.
 To explore this further, see this great article written by Dave Bruns over at ExcelJet [here](https://exceljet.net/formulas/calculate-hours-between-two-times).